 This read will give you a sneak peek into some tools that might serve as the best alternatives to Microsoft Planner.

 Here is the list:

 Before looking into why these planning tools are useful for you, let’s know a bit about Microsoft Planner.

 What is Microsoft Planner

 It is the latest edition of Office Suite that serves as a Kanban-based project management tool.
 This can design, organize, and schedule activities for your management team.
-It is relatively easy to assign tasks and to create plans.
+It is relatively easy to assign tasks and create plans.